Is your water bottle causing cancer?

-BENGALURU: Today, plastic has become an integral part of our daily lives.
+CHENNAI: Today, plastic has become an integral part of our lives.
 The environmental concerns over plastic are leading to a global movement seeking prohibitory and regulatory laws over its use.
-While environment concerns are justified, the question that continues to perplex most people is: Does exposure to plastic cause cancer?
+While environment concerns are justified, the question that continues to perplex most is — does exposure to plastic cause cancer?

 What studies say

-Research in recent times has focused on health concerns, primarily revolving around bisphenol A (BPA).
-BPA, a synthetic industrial chemical used to harden plastic, is used in the manufacturing of food containers, bottles, plates, and mugs.
-BPA is also found in epoxy resins that are used to make linings for plastic food containers, cans, and bottles.
+Recent research focus on health concerns, primarily around bisphenol A (BPA).
+BPA, a synthetic industrial chemical used to harden plastic.
+It is used in the manufacturing of food containers, bottles, plates, and mugs.
+BPA is also found in epoxy resins used to make linings for plastic food containers, cans, and bottles.

-The issue with BPA is that it mimics the hormone estrogen, disrupting the endocrine system.
+BPA mimics the estrogen hormone, disrupting the endocrine system.
 Studies over the past decades have attempted to show the health risk from exposure to BPA, but research on the subject has been inconclusive.
-One US study published in 2016 reported that, “BPA may be reasonably anticipated to be a human carcinogen in the breast and prostate due to its tumour-promoting properties”.
+One US study published in 2016 reported that “BPA may be reasonably anticipated to be a human carcinogen in the breast and prostate due to its tumour-promoting properties”.
 Another study from Egypt published in 2018 claimed to have found a link between BPA exposure and increased incidence of breast cancer.
 Globally, studies continue to examine the possible carcinogenic properties of BPA.

 Official word